Skip to content

 To ensure the safety of motorists and contractors, Wightwick Bank will be temporarily closed to vehicular traffic during the conservation period, with diversions in place.
 Pedestrian access along Wightwick Bank will be maintained wherever possible.
 There should be minimal disruption to your visit whilst on site.
 The National Trust will provide regular updates on the progress of the project and is committed to minimising disruption wherever possible.

+This conservation work has been supported by a generous legacy given by one of Wightwick's volunteers.
 The National Trust extends its gratitude to all members, donors, and supporters whose contributions have made this essential work possible.
 Their generosity ensures that Wightwick Manor & Gardens continues to serve as a place of inspiration, history, and beauty for everyone to enjoy.

 An historic photograph taken around 1900.
 The image looks up a road called Wightwick Bank, next to Wightwick Manor.
 Over the road is a wooden bridge made of straight beams, but forming a curve.
 Either side of the road is foliage and rock walls.
 In the distance on the side of the road, a few figures of people can just be seen.